Fact file - 2019 entry

 University Park Campus

-This RIBA/ARB accredited Part I course introduces design skills and technologies combining humanities and sciences that influence the built environment.
+This RIBA/ARB accredited Part I course teaches design skills and an understanding of the technical performance of buildings; all influenced by the history and theory of architecture and the built environment.

 Read full overview